Commonwealth Foundation for Inclusive Democracy

 Aaron is the Co-Founder of the Center for Economic Democracy and Senior Advisor with the Boston Impact Initiative.
 He started out as a community organizer and an economic development professional in Boston’s Roxbury neighborhood.
 Aaron was the first Managing Director of the Boston Impact Initiative and was the founding executive director of the Boston Workers Alliance, where he helped build a non-profit that combines grassroots policy advocacy with cooperative business development in Boston’s low-income communities of color.

 Dr. Charlene Sinclair has been a board member since 2013.
-For over 20 years, Charlene has been a community organizer, network-weaver, education, mentor, thought-leader and the founder of the Center on Race, Religion and Economic Democracy.
+For over 20 years, Charlene has been a community organizer, network-weaver, educator, mentor, thought-leader and the founder of the Center on Race, Religion and Economic Democracy.
 She earned a PhD from Union Theological Seminary in 2017, focusing on Black Liberation Theology.

 Sandra Hinson is the Managing Director of the Commonwealth Foundation.
 In addition to providing administrative support to the Foundation, Sandra provides strategic analysis on housing, healthcare, taxes and budget issues, labor, criminal justice policies and more to movement organizations.
 Sandra became involved in labor organizing in the 1980s and worked with unions on healthcare reform in the early 1990s.